Year 7 Maths

 The method behind the marks

-• Number sense, fraction fluency, ratio, basic algebra language, and careful layout.
+• Number sense, fraction fluency, ratio, early algebra language, and how to lay out working properly.

-• How to write enough working so the step can be checked.
+• How to write enough working that the method is visible, not just the final answer.

 Why small group matters here